eclipse-opendut/opendut/doc/src/user-manual/edgar/setup.md

   sudo cp libsctp.so* /lib/
   sudo cp cannelloni /usr/local/bin/
   ```
+  EDGAR will check during the scripted setup, whether these have been installed correctly.

 ### Testing
 When you configured everything and deployed the cluster, you can test the CAN connection between different EDGARs as follows: